AmolShrestha/AmolShrestha/README.md

 ### Hi there 👋

+#### I am a Senior Frontend Developer with over 6 years of experience specializing in building responsive, user-centric web applications.
+#### I am skilled in HTML5, CSS3, JavaScript (ES6+), and modern libraries and frameworks like React.js, Astro, and Angular.
+Passionate about improving user experience and pushing the boundaries of web performance.

 <!--
 **AmolShrestha/AmolShrestha** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.